CyVerse-learning-materials/dnasubway_guide/docs/step8.md

 files.
 This metadata must conform to strict guidelines, or analyses will fail.
 QIIME 2 metadata is stored in a TSV (tab-separated values) file.
-These files typically have a .tsv or .txt file extension, though it doesn\'t matter to QIIME 2 what file extension is used.
+These files typically have a .tsv or .txt file extension, though it doesn't matter to QIIME 2 what file extension is used.
 TSV files are simple text files used to store tabular data, and the format is supported by many types of software, such as editing, importing, and exporting from spreadsheet programs and databases.
-Thus, it\'s usually straightforward to manipulate QIIME 2 metadata using the software of your choosing.
+Thus, it's usually straightforward to manipulate QIIME 2 metadata using the software of your choosing.
 If in doubt, we recommend using a spreadsheet program such as Microsoft Excel or Google Sheets to edit and export your